Learning how to harvest mint is essential if you’re a mint-lover!

 How To Harvest Mint

 Harvesting mint leaves can’t get any easier.
 If you need just a few leaves for a recipe or tea, simply pluck individual leaves directly off the stems.
-On the other hand, if you want to harvest in bulk for storing or need a lot of mint for cooking, cut stems and leaves using garden shears or a pair of sharp scissors.
+On the other hand, if you want to harvest in bulk for storing or need a lot of mint for cooking, cut stems and leaves using pruning shears or a pair of sharp scissors.
+You can also use Felco 321 Harvesting Snips or Felco 322 Long Reach Harvesting Snips.
 Then remove the leaves from the stems for fresh use, or tie stem ends together for drying.

 For large harvests, wait until just before flowering when the flavor is most intense.
 Pick yellowed leaves off the plant before you harvest, and then cut each stem above the first or second set of leaves on the lower part of the stem.
 This ensures your mint can continue to produce chlorophyll for its own needs as it recovers.